 Muhammed Ali and Joe Frazier, the Los Angeles Lakers and Boston Celtics, Liverpool and Manchester United, and in the world of motorsports, there have been too many to count.
 Every golden age of sports has been defined by its rivalries, and the Gran Turismo World Series (GTWS) has produced its fair share of them.
 In the early years, hard-fought battles between Igor Fraga and Mikail Hizal captured the attention of GTWS enthusiasts all over the world.
 Today, we are seeing rivalries develop among a different set of players, notably Coque López, Valerio Gallo, Angel Inostroza, Takuma Miyazono and current Olympic Esports Series Motor Sport champion Kylian Drumont.

-For the upcoming GTWS Showdown in Amsterdam on 11-12 August, two players will be noticeably absent in either competitions: Takuma Miyazono—who won't be able to participate in the Nations Cup due to scheduling conflicts—and Angel Inostroza—who is recovering from injuries.
+For the upcoming GTWS Showdown in Amsterdam on August 11 and 12, two players will be noticeably absent in either competitions: Takuma Miyazono—who won't be able to participate in the Nations Cup due to scheduling conflicts—and Angel Inostroza—who is recovering from injuries.
 However, the others will be present and ready to battle.
-Here is some background on this year's favourites and their past experiences with each other.
+Here is some background on this year's favorites and their past experiences with each other.
 We added Inostroza to the mix because we’re sure he will be back with a vengeance as soon as he is able to.

 Without paying any special attention to the other drivers, Gallo said that the World Series Showdown will be all about teamwork, strategy, tactics and not just about how fast you can go.
 “I do miss individual racing like in the past Nations Cup, but at the same time, the team format will be more complete, as normally drivers have to think about many little-but-needful aspects while racing.
 Personally, I’m a collaborative and motivating guy, so I can see myself fitting in this scenario, and I’m always up for new challenges, even though there’s some mystery in them.”

 The unofficial rookie of the year last season was undoubtedly France’s Kylian Drumont.
 He burst onto the scene, winning last year’s World Series Showdown and came very close to taking the Nations Cup title at the World Finals.
-He was part of Team Subaru that won the Manufacturers Cup, not to mention the winner of this year’s Olympic Esports Motor Sport event, which makes him the favourite heading into the World Series Showdown in Amsterdam.
+He was part of the Subaru team that won the Manufacturers Cup, not to mention the winner of this year’s Olympic Esports Motor Sport event, which makes him the favorite heading into the World Series Showdown in Amsterdam.

 Naturally, for the newcomer, most every veteran in the field could be considered a rival.
 “Because there is no individual competition, I consider our main rivals in the Nations Cup to be Spain, Brazil and Italy because these teams will have several champions like Coque López, Igor Fraga and Valerio Gallo, and the other players who make up these teams are all as fast as they are.
 In the Manufacturers Cup, I think our main rivals will be similar to those of last year: Toyota, Mercedes-Benz, Nissan and one manufacturer who will be making a comeback, BMW.
 Because the teams have drivers with experience and speed, and the trios are very close in terms of performance.
 It looks promising for the show!”

-Bursting onto the scene in 2021, the Chilean driver impressed right away, showing incredible speed at the World Series Showdown that year and following it up with a win in Round 2 in 2022.
-Last year, he nearly won the Nations Cup title, but the aforementioned last-lap incident at the World Finals kept him from hoisting the champion’s trophy.
-In the Manufacturers Cup, he has helped Team Porsche stay in consistent contention, with a 3rd place finish overall last season.
+Bursting onto the scene in 2021, the Chilean driver impressed right away, showing incredible speed at the World Series Showdown that year and following it up with a win in Round 2 the following year.
+Last year, he nearly won the Nations Cup title, but the aforementioned last-lap incident at the World Final kept him from hoisting the champion’s trophy.
+In the Manufacturers Series/Cup, he has helped Team Porsche stay in consistent contention, with a 3rd place finish overall last season.

 As for the rivalry, he believes that there is a fiercely competitive relationship among all the drivers.
 “There’s probably a good sense of rivalry between the three of us, but at the same time, this new format will not allow individual racing like we had in the World Finals last year.
 Anyways, the rivalry aspect will be there forever and not only between us three, but with every other driver we have to face on the virtual tracks.”